 This is why it’s imperative to have a good strategy in place: the following things are really helpful if you want to make it work.

 Shift your focus to skills first

-A quality internal mobility strategy is built with a strong focus on relevant skills as opposed to job titles.
+A quality talent mobility strategy is built with a strong focus on relevant skills as opposed to job titles.